bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 </Root>
 ```

-Xml reading is based on the Micrsoft XmlSerializer (using System.Xml.Serialization).
+Xml reading is based on the Microsoft XmlSerializer (using System.Xml.Serialization).
 You can make use of the default xml attribute
 annotations to influence how data is read by the XmlSerializer.
 For the example xml above, the following code could read the xml file:

 ```C#